Strasenburgh Planetarium

 The Strasenburgh Planetarium is a public planetarium located at 663 East Avenue in the city of Rochester, New York.
 It is named after its benefactors, Edwin and Clara Strasenburgh.
 It is a department of the Rochester Museum and Science Center.
 The Planetarium was dedicated on September 14, 1968.
 The 65-foot-diameter Star Theater originally seated 240 people.
 The original seats were replaced in 1985; as currently configured, the theater seats 225.
-The Star Theater houses the first Zeiss Mark VI planetarium projector; it is still in daily operation.
+The Star Theater houses the only Zeiss Mark VI planetarium projector still in operation in the United States.
+While the Zeiss projector is still used for monthly star shows, the Strasenburgh Planetarium has primarily used digital projection systems since 2018.

 The planetarium received world-wide attention by being the first to be computer automated.
 It was known for both its technical and programming innovations.
+The Strasenburgh Planetarium is still highly regarded and was ranked 7th on USA Today's 10 Best Planetarium list in 2026.

 History

 In 1935, soon after the opening of major planetariums in Chicago, Philadelphia, New York and Los Angeles, Arthur C. Parker, Director of the Rochester Museum of Arts and Sciences (predecessor to today's Rochester Museum & Science Center), recommended construction of a planetarium in Rochester.